Role of fine-grained uncertainty in determining the limit of preparation contextuality: Conclusion

 \section{Conclusion}

 The optimal success probability of certain communication games reveal the fundamental limitations of different operational theories.
 Quantum advantage of random access code game with the additional constraint of parity obliviousness asserts that quantum theory is preparation contextual.
-Here we show the degree of contextuality of a theory is limited by the amount of uncertainty allowed in a theory.
+Here, we show that the success probability of a parity oblivious RAC game is determined by the amount of fine-grained uncertainty for Bob's choice of rank-one projective measurements.
 To show this, we have derived an upper bound for fine-grained uncertainty relations of $N$ arbitrary observables of dimension $d$.
 In addition, we have also found tight fine-grained inequalities for two observable, which provide optimal encoding and decoding strategy for $2\rightarrow1$ d-PORAC.
-Subsequently, we find analytically the quantum violation of the preparation contextuality inequality for the $ 2\rightarrow1 $ $d$-PORAC game.
+Subsequently, we find analytically, the quantum violation of the preparation contextuality inequality for the $ 2\rightarrow1 $ $d$-PORAC game.
 Some partial results of optimal violations were known up to a few dimension with the help of numerical methods i.e., semidefinite programming \cite{Ambainis2019}.
 Our results are derived under the condition that the dimension of the resource states corresponding to $d$-PORAC game is also $d$ in classical or quantum theory.
 In future, one can try to find the violation of preparation non-contextuality for $N\rightarrow1$ d-PORAC games, for $N>2$ also.